 The Market Investment Sentiment Index

-The following table shows US MISI for last week:
+The following table shows US MISI for the past week:

 The MISI can range from a low of -100 to a high of +100.
 For values between -10 to +10 the market is classified as risk-neutral, for values between -10 and -30 the market is labeled moderately risk-averse, and for values less than -30 the market is considered highly risk-averse.The Market Investment Sentiment Index (formerly the Massachusetts Investment Sentiment Index) is back after a brief period of interruption.
 The Market Investment Sentiment Index (MISI) is a market-based measure of investor sentiment for 30 of the largest and most widely held public companies in the United States.
 The MISI follows 30 firms in the Dow Jones Industry Average Index (DJIA).
 Daily returns for each of the securities in the DJIA and the average standard deviation of daily returns over the previous five days (the "historic volatility") are computed.
 The MISI is constructed monthly for every trading day in the month, using a correlation of the ranking of daily returns and the ranking of historic volatility.